kimhagg/cloud-tutorials/Google Cloud/How to create a virtual machine instance and install nginx through google cloud.md

 2. In the smaller window that pops up click the "NEW PROJECT" text that appears in the top-right.
 ![Compute Engine](/Google%20Cloud/Assets/Create%20a%20new%20project.jpg)

 3. Give your project a name and select the organization (if applicable) that should handle the project.
-Then click "CREATE"
+Then click "CREATE".
 ![Compute Engine](/Google%20Cloud/Assets/Name%20your%20project.jpg)

 ## Project setup
-1. Click the hambuger menu ![Hamburger Icon](https://upload.wikimedia.org/wikipedia/commons/b/b2/Hamburger_icon.svg) in the top-left to the left of the Google cloud logo
+1. Click the hambuger menu ![Hamburger Icon](https://upload.wikimedia.org/wikipedia/commons/b/b2/Hamburger_icon.svg) in the top-left to the left of the Google cloud logo.

-2. Click compute engine
+2. Click compute engine.
 ![Compute Engine](/Google%20Cloud/Assets/Compute_Engine.jpg)

-3. Click enable compute engine API
+3. Click enable compute engine API.
 ![Compute Engine](/Google%20Cloud/Assets/Enable%20Compute%20Engine.jpg)

 4. Wait until button says manage, then re-do step 1 and 2.
 If it takes you past the enable page, instead continue to step 5.